crolllab/teaching/Bioinformatics_Tools/Course_2_Intro_CL/README.md

 We will use the program [mafft](https://mafft.cbrc.jp/alignment/software/) to generate an aligned set of sequences.

-`mafft --thread 12 SARS-CoV2.genome.nucl.fasta > SARS-CoV2.genome.nucl.mafft.fasta`
+`mafft --auto --thread 10 SARS-CoV2.genome.nucl.fasta > SARS-CoV2.genome.nucl.mafft.fasta`

-The code above allows `mafft` to use 12 CPU to make the analyses faster.
-It will still take a couple of minutes.
+The code above allows `mafft` to use 10 CPU to make the analyses faster.
+It will still take a about 15'.
+Plan in a break or some other work.

 The resulting file contains our aligned sequences.